Product catalog

 Spiral tubeformers, auto duct lines, flange forming and auxiliary machines.
 Each product has its own page with image, video, intro and technical data.

-Every machine is built at the Jiangyin factory under an ISO 9001:2015 quality control system, HD demo footage is available on request through the video library, and real installation outcomes are documented in the case studies library.
+Every machine is built under an ISO 9001:2015 quality control system, documented on the production and quality page.
+HD demo footage is available on request through the video library, and real installation outcomes are documented in the case studies library.
 If you’re short-listing SBKJ against other HVAC duct machinery vendors, the why choose SBKJ page sets out the ten reasons buyers pick SBKJ plus the three scenarios where SBKJ isn’t the right fit.
 For transparent 2026 budget ranges, lead times and payment terms on every SBKJ machine family before you request a quote, see the pricing and lead time buyer guide.
 Not sure which configuration suits your project?
 The HVAC duct machinery by industry guide maps machine selection to the end-use vertical — with dedicated pages for data centers, cleanrooms and hospitals.

 Get a quotation in 12 hours